Interside mobile menu

 • If you don’t yet have a permit, outline your planned approach to obtain one, showing your readiness to navigate the process.

 • Understand relocation packages.
 Research typical relocation offerings, keeping in mind that some companies may not offer extensive support depending on the role or level.
+Mercer’s Mobility research provides industry benchmarks on what companies typically offer.

-Example answer: “”Thank you for asking!
+Example Answer: “Thank you for asking.
 I’ve looked into the work permit process and understand the key steps involved.
 Any support with costs or logistics, such as locating housing, would be greatly appreciated.
 I’m eager to ensure a smooth transition so I can hit the ground running in this role.”

 At the end of a job interview, the interviewer or hiring manager will ask if you have any questions for them.
 You will want to have at least 2-3 thoughtful questions prepared.
-Asking questions during an international job interview can demonstrate your interest in the position and help you assess whether the company is the right fit for you
+Asking questions during an international job interview can demonstrate your interest in the position and help you assess whether the company is the right fit for you.

 • How does the company see this role evolving over the next few years?